 SOFA FIRE KILLS TWO, INJURES SMALL CHILD IN SOUTH CAROLINA

-A seventy four year old grandmother and her fiver year old grandson died in an evening fire on April 30, 2000, started by a small lighter in contact with a polyurethane cushioned sofa.
+A seventy four year old grandmother and her five year old grandson died in an evening fire on April 30, 2000, started by a small lighter in contact with a polyurethane cushioned sofa.
 A one year old granddaughter also sustained lung and moderate brain injuries from smoke inhalation.
 The highly flammable non-fire retardant filling materials accelerated the fire, which quickly developed lethal conditions in the small Anderson, South Carolina home.
 Foster Law Firm brought suit against the maker of the sofa with cause of action of Product Liability in United States District Court in South Carolina.
 Charles Wright, as Personal Representative v.
 JOHN DOE Furniture Company, Case Number 8:00 3xxx20.
 Mr. Robin Foster of the Firm was able to locate an exemplar sofa and subject it to a small ignition source.
 Click HERE to see our video gallery and view the dramatic raging inferno generated by this three seat sofa.
 The company president state in his sworn deposition he would not be proud to have his name associated with this product!
-The parties settled the case through a court ordered mediation in 2004 by way of a confident settlement.
+The parties settled the case through a court ordered mediation in 2004 by way of a confidential settlement.
 Call or email Mr. Foster if you have any questions.

 South Carolina Furniture Fire Case